Stacked-Org/stacked/packages/stacked_crashlytics/README.md

         ],
     )
     ```
-    * If you are presolving into an async instance, you can add it inside the file like so
+    * If you are presolving into an async instance, you can use
     ```dart
     @StackedApp(
         dependencies: [